 Micky even took a song I never really cared for and made it one of my favorites on the album:

-I wasn't expecting much from this album.
-I didn't care for King For A Day and what I really have always wanted from Micky is a rock album.
-Perhaps that is his next project, but Remember is a good way to pass the time until it comes.
+Remember arrives after 2010's King For A Day, but what I really have always wanted from Micky is a rock album.
+Perhaps that is his next project, but Remember is a great way to pass the time until it arrives.
 It's available for sale on Amazon and other online outlets, and is downloadable on iTunes.

-Feel free to check out this link which covers all Micky Dolenz items in this blog, including reviews of Remember, interviews and coverage of the concert in New York City that was done to promote the album (which was also recorded)...and more.
+Feel free to check out this link which covers all Micky Dolenz items in this blog, including reviews of Remember, interviews, and coverage of the concert in New York City (which was recorded) to promote the album.